Actindo-AG/Documentation/Fulfillment/Integration/02_ManagePackagingTypes.md

 ## Activate a packaging type

-A packaging type that has been temporarily deactivated may be easily reactivated when it is needed again.
+A packaging type that has been temporarily deactivated can be easily reactivated when it is needed again.

 #### Prerequisites